The Hard Questions

 Nobody's guns are taken.

 Hunters are elevated to a sacred function.
-In a world where 90% of habitable land returns to living ecosystem, the restored wilderness teems with wildlife.
+In a world where eighty to ninety percent of habitable land returns to living ecosystem, the restored wilderness teems with wildlife.
 Hunters become stewards — the people who walk the boundary between human civilization and the wild, who understand the animals, who maintain the balance.
 Field stations provide access, not restriction.
 The hunting tradition is not merely permitted.
 It is honored.

 If that sounds like something a communist movement would say, then you have not been paying attention to communist movements.